baloise/jenkins-maven-plugin/README.md

 # jenkins-maven-plugin

-A maven plugin to help develop and deploy JENKINS based applications.
+A maven plugin to help develop and deploy JENKINS workflow libraries and pipelines.

 The design goals are